hyperledger/caliper/docs/vNext/Installing_Caliper.md

   --caliper-bind-file  Yaml file to override default (supported) package versions when binding an SDK  [string]
 ```

-As you can see, the `launch master` command can also process the parameters of the `bind` command, just in case you would like to perform the binding and the benchmark run in one step.
+As you can see, the `launch manager` command can also process the parameters of the `bind` command, just in case you would like to perform the binding and the benchmark run in one step.

 However, the command __requires__ the following parameters to be set:
 * __caliper-workspace:__ the directory serving as the root of your project.
 Every relative path in other configuration files or settings will be resolved from this directory.
 The workspace concept was introduced to make Caliper projects portable across different machines.